 - Assure that the student’s research project remains focused within a reasonable scope;

 - Guide the student toward completion of the project in a timely fashion, usually resulting in at least one first-author primary research publication.

 The DAC is a group of faculty selected by the student and mentor to provide guidance and direction on the student’s dissertation research and assess both the progress of the project and the development of the student scientist.
 In addition to providing practical and technical assistance to the student, the DAC also serves to moderate the mentor-student relationship and any non-scientific issues hindering progress.
 It is, therefore, important for the students to have committee members they trust and with whom they feel comfortable discussing such issues.
 Students select DAC members in consultation with their dissertation advisor, who must agree to the make-up of the committee.

-The membership of the DAC committee must be approved by the BPH Program Office.
-Students should submit the DAC Committee Membership Form to the BPH Office as soon as they have assembled a potential committee for approval.
-The requirements for DAC Committee Composition are the following:
+The membership of the DAC must be approved by the BPH Program Office.
+Students should submit the DAC Membership Form to the BPH Office as soon as they have assembled a potential committee for approval.
+The requirements for the DAC composition are the following:

 - The DAC is composed of three or more faculty members, who have complementary and relevant expertise to fit the student’s dissertation project.

-- Additionally, the Dissertation Advisor must attend each DAC meeting but is not an official member of the DAC committee.
+- Additionally, the Dissertation Advisor must attend each DAC meeting but is not an official member of the DAC.

 - The Chair of the DAC is required to be a BPH faculty member, usually with the same departmental affiliation as the student's advisor.

 - At least one member should be from outside the BPH program, from another Harvard-affiliated institute or an unaffiliated institute (e.g., MIT, Brown, UMass, etc.).

 - The other DAC member(s) should have Harvard-affiliated faculty positions.